Reef (band): Festival appearances

 In May 2012, they played at Lakefest Festival.
 Reef also appeared at Triumph Live on 31 August that year.

 In 2013, Reef played at five UK summer festivals and also did a "20th Anniversary UK Tour" in November this year, they played six shows in London, Birmingham, Glasgow, Manchester, Bristol and Cornwall.

 Reef played The Isle of Wight Festival, Vicar's Picnic in Yalding, Kent, and headlined the Lindisfarne Festival near Holy Island in Northumberland in 2016.

 In February 2017, Reef were named as being the Sunday night headliner for the inaugural Amplified Festival taking place on the weekend of 21–23 July 2017 at Quarrydowns, between Northleach and Aldsworth, in Gloucestershire.
 Reef played a full set at the British Grand Prix at Silverstone, on 15 July 2017.
 They played the "Ramblin Man" Fair in Maidstone, Kent on 29 July 2017.
 They then played on 9 September at The Beano Festival on Hastings Pier, in East Sussex, followed by the Wheels and Fins festival in Joss Bay, Kent, on 10 September, where they headlined the Sunday.
 A subsequent intimate gig (for approximately 250 people) at O'Neill's Flamingo Bar in Soho's Wardour Street, saw good reactions from ardent fans (Laners).

 Reef played at Camp Bestival on 1 August 2021, and the Newbury Real Ale Festival on 11 September 2021.

 At Glastonbury Festival in 2022, Reef were last minute replacements for The Damned, who were forced to pull out due to Covid, playing a headline set on The Field of Avalon Stage.

 In 2023 Reef played the Northern Kin festival.

 In 2024 Reef played the Norfolk Gone Wild festival with around 12,000 in attendance.

+On 8th July 2026, Reef performed at the Celebration of Speed Festival at Lympstone Manor in Devon.